Bumble Bee Vs Honey Bee Vs Wasp

 Only the queen can lay fertilized eggs on which the growth of the colony depends.
 No other female of the colony is reproducible.

 For solitary wasp species, almost all of the females are capable of reproduction.
-As they live individually they lay eggs to build their own family.
+As they live individually, they lay eggs to build their own family.
 Usually, solitary wasps live within the same family as a female wasp with her broods or sisters together.

 Communication